What is the Katherine Paterson Prize for YA and Children’s Writing?

 Does Hunger Mountain still accept Snail Mail entries?

 Yes!
 Please send one original, unpublished piece under 10,000 words.
 Your entry may be a short story or a novel excerpt, but if it’s a novel excerpt it should stand on its own.
 Feel free to include a brief synopsis along with your novel excerpt.
 Include a $20 entry fee.
 Make checks payable to “Vermont College of Fine Arts.”
-Entries should be postmarked by March 1.
-Your name or address should not appear anywhere on the story itself (we read entries blind.)
+Entries should be postmarked by March 15.
+Your name or address should NOT appear anywhere on the story itself (we read entries blind.)
 Instead, enclose an index card with story title, intended age group, your name, address, phone number, and email address.
-You may also enclose an SASE (self addressed stamped envelope) for notification of winners.
 Entries should be typed, and on one side of the paper only.
-No staples please!
 Send entries to:

 Vermont College of Fine Arts